 Wyoming Dinosaur Center in Thermopolis

 Does your child like to dig dirt, collect random treasures, and wear bucket hats?
-Let him/her experience Kid's Dig and start digging for actual dinosaur fossils.
+Let them experience Kid's Dig and start digging for actual dinosaur fossils at the Wyoming Dinosaur Center.
 Your little paleontologist will be fascinated with the random finds he/she will get to dig along the way.
 There are a total of seven dinosaur species uncovered in the area while the towering skeleton of albertoceratops (plant-eating horn-faced dinosaur) lies at the center stage flaunting its beautiful striking facade while the other 30 full-size displays entertain little kids up close.

 The Academy of Natural Sciences